universal-design-center

 CSUN Accessible Technology Initiative (ATI) Procurement Policy

 In compliance with California State University Executive Order 1111 and Coded Memorandum AA-2013-03, all Information and Communication Technology (ICT) programs, services or activities of CSUN must be accessible to all students, staff and the wider community.
-This applies to ICT purchases at CSUN which must undergo the Accessible Technology Initiative (ATI) Procurement Procedure.
-Through this procedure, ICT purchases are evaluated to determine the impact they will have on the University in terms of accessibility.
+All ICT acquired at CSUN must undergo the Accessible Technology Initiative (ATI) Procurement Procedure.
+Through this procedure, ICT products and services are evaluated to determine the risk they pose to the University in terms of accessibility.
 Departments are responsible for complying with CSUN's ATI Procurement Procedure, and ICT Vendors have an obligation to work with CSUN to mitigate any accessibility concerns in the products or services they are providing.

 Requirements